-From the inside, it often feels unfinished.
+From the inside, though, it often feels unfinished.
 The emotional shift that was expected to accompany success does not fully occur.
 Pressure eases in some places and tightens in others.
 The sense of having crossed into stable ground remains elusive.

 This creates a particular kind of tension.
 The circumstances are favourable enough that dissatisfaction feels hard to justify.
 Gratitude seems required, almost as a moral obligation.
 When frustration surfaces anyway, it tends to be interpreted as a flaw in attitude rather than as information worth examining.

-What Success Was Supposed to Solve
+What People Expect Success to Solve

 Success is rarely pursued for its own sake.
 People chase it because they believe it will change something internal that effort alone cannot touch.
 The external achievement functions as a strategy aimed at an emotional outcome.